 Selfoss is a beautiful waterfall in North Iceland, often visited on Diamond Circle tours.
 The waterfall offers a great opportunity to get up close to one of Iceland’s waterfalls.

 If you’re trying to decide between the west or east side – both options are great!
 The west side has the view but the east side has the action!

 Selfoss is fed by the Jökulsá á Fjöllum, a glacier river with its routes in Vatnajökull glacier, which is also the second longest river in Iceland (206 km) flowing into the Greenland Sea.

-Selfoss is easy to find as it’s located in Jökulsárgljúfur canyon in the Northern Region – right beside the mighty waterfall Dettifoss (one kilometer south).
+Selfoss is easy to find as it’s located in the Jökulsárgljúfur canyon in the Northern Region beside the mighty Dettifoss Waterfall (one kilometer south).
 The canyon is a beautiful landscape and well worth the drive.

 The Dettifossvegur Road Nr.
 862 is on the west side and follows to the west side of the river as well as the west side of Dettifoss waterfall and Selfoss waterfall.
 This road is seasonal, as it is usually open from early summer; May or June up until the beginning of October.

 When driving, the west road (862) is paved and far more people take that route.
 The eastern route (864) is unpaved, but ultimately crowds are less likely!